WekesaDevs1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a script that displays the contents of "/etc/passwd"
+write a script that displays the last ten lines